Protocol Support

 Sweets implements linux-drm-syncobj-v1.
 Instead of implicit, driver-guessed

-points, so the GPU is told exactly when a buffer is ready and when it is free to
+the GPU knows exactly when a buffer is ready and free to reuse.
+This removes a

-most visibly on NVIDIA.
+class of flicker and stutter, most visibly on NVIDIA.

-It can be turned off with the
+Turn it off with the

-(default on).
-Keep it on for NVIDIA.
+explicit_sync setting.
+Keep it on

-flash/stretch on resize and the log floods with … cannot be scanned out.
-Set
+flash and stretch on resize, and the log floods with … cannot be scanned out.
+Set explicit_sync = false on those systems.
+AMD and NVIDIA are

 # smoke test (DRM/KMS session)